I know why Michael Vick is struggling. I saw it on ESPN's "Playmakers" a couple years ago.

 October 28, 2004

-In case you didn't get the memo, I'm not too fond of turkey.
+-In case you didn't get the memo, I'm not too fond of turkey.

-I know the last place finish of turkey is going to shock people, but let’s face it folks.
+-I know the last place finish of turkey is going to shock people, but let’s face it folks.
 Turkey just sucks.
 The primary reason most people eat it is because it’s a healthier alternative to other meats, and I’ve already established health will not be critical to the rankings.
 Thanksgiving turkey?
 Please.
 The fact that you have to put stuffing in it to give it flavor shows you how much it sucks.
 If it weren’t for stupid tradition, no one would eat turkey at Thanksgiving, because we all KNOW it’s not a very delicious food.
 It’s dry, the white meat is tasteless, and did I mention it’s dry?
 Pilgrims ate it because they didn’t have other meats around.
 The fact that we continue to, despite the abundance of other meats, is really a shameful mark on our society.
 It’s a big pain in the ass to cook a whole turkey, and if you still insist Thanksgiving turkey (or the next day’s leftovers) are good, then keep in mind it’s only once a year.
 Unless you’re one of the foolish people who bother to eat ANOTHER whole turkey at Christmas.
 I mean, if you’re in that category, I don’t even know what to say to you.
 On top of everything else, eating turkey MAKES YOU TIRED!!!
 It actively detracts from the rest of your day!
 The best turkey can lay claim to is that it’s good for cold sandwiches, and turkey burgers can be good.
 As for cold sandwiches, turkey can get away with being dry because there is lettuce and tomato.
 But that doesn’t change the fact that turkey is dry.
 As for turkey burgers, while I concede they are tasty, the number of people who are allowed to eat beef and would choose a turkey burger over a beef burger (health aside) has to be less than 1 in 10.
 Maybe less than 1 in 50.
 Turkey sucks, people.
 Let’s face facts.